 Local communities in close proximity to the former NAS-JRB Willow Grove and the former Johnsville Naval Air Warfare Center have been negatively impacted by PFAS contamination in local water supplies as a result of the use of aqueous film forming foam (“AFFF”) in fire fighting activities and exercises.
 These communities, their municipal water suppliers and their residents have been required to spend many millions of dollars on remediation efforts and systems, to protect the health and welfare of their communities.
 In some instances, the Navy and the Air National Guard have assisted financially in these efforts but by no means have these communities been made whole on remediation costs.

 Act 101 of 2019 provided a funding mechanism to reimburse municipal water providers and their ratepayers for unreimbursed water remediation costs, for higher rates and surcharges that may have been passed on to the ratepayers due to the cost of remediation efforts, and provides a source of funding to connect residents whose private wells were impacted with PFC contamination as a result of their proximity to the bases.
-As noted above, funding in excess of water remediation cost, may be available for economic development and infrastructure funding .
+In addition to funding water remediation costs, MIRIA also creates a dedicated funding source for economic development and infrastructure investments in Horsham Township.

 WHO BENEFITS FROM MIRIA?